MicrosoftDocs/win32/desktop-src/direct3d9/id3dxfilesaveobject.md

-﻿---
+---
-Description: 'Applications use the methods of the ID3DXFileSaveObject interface to write a .x file to disk, and to add and save data objects and templates.' ms.assetid: '1131c151-fa21-4654-9776-484922d58487'
+Description: Applications use the methods of the ID3DXFileSaveObject interface to write a .x file to disk, and to add and save data objects and templates. ms.assetid: 1131c151-fa21-4654-9776-484922d58487
 title: ID3DXFileSaveObject interface
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXFileSaveObject interface